Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial

+\subsection{Application in Computer Science: The Essential Reason Why Both the 100-metre Dash and Skiing Downhill Can Determine a Definitive Champion \& Algebraic Analysis of Parallel Sorting Feasibility}

+\EBL \ifincludeFile This subsection applies the $\bOIE$ framework and the two sequence operations to a foundational question raised in introduction: why do both concurrent and strictly sequential speed competitions deterministically identify a champion, despite their opposing temporal architectures, and how can this algebraic insight formalize parallel algorithm design?
+We addressed this problem using $\bOIE$ and sequence operations.
+Through the sorting parallelization case, we further demonstrated that our proposed methods are remarkably convenient and have tremendous potential for direct application in programming and industrial scenarios.

+\begin{itemize} \item Subsubsection~\ref{subsubsec:app.cs.100m} analyzes the 100-meters dash as an instantiation of $\oplus|_{\alpha}^{\beta}$, establishing how equipotential time domains and permutational equivalence render lane assignments observationally irrelevant to the final ranking; \item Subsubsection~\ref{subsubsec:app.cs.downhill} examines downhill skiing through $\otimes$, demonstrating how strict sequential ordering generates multiple orbital equivalence classes while preserving outcome determinacy via the minimum operation; \item Subsubsection~\ref{subsubsec:app.cs.unify} synthesizes these analyses to reveal the algebraic unification underlying concurrent and sequential competitions, proving that champion determinacy arises not from shared physical implementation but from the permutation invariance of the temporal comparison operation. \item Subsubsection~\ref{subsubsec:app.cs.parallelSorting} extends the theory to practical computer science, employing $\oplus|_{\alpha}^{\beta}$ and $\otimes$ to formally model parallel merge sort.
+It identifies commutative matrix-multiplication subexpressions across divide-and-conquer layers, thereby deriving the time complexity under the constraint of intra-layer parallelism and inter-layer seriality. \end{itemize}\fi

-\subsubsection{100-meter dash}
+\subsubsection{100-meter Dash}

-\ifincludeFile Assume the starting gun is fired at 10:00:00 Beijing Time on January~7, 2026, corresponding to the Unix timestamp $\mathit{ts}_{\text{start}} = 1736253600$.
+\EBL \ifincludeFile Suppose the starting gun fires at 10:00:00 Beijing Time on January~7, 2026, corresponding to the Unix timestamp $\mathit{ts}_{\text{start}} = 1736253600$.
 While there is no mandatory time limit for finishing a 100‑meter race, for our theoretical model we suppose that the race must be completed within $20$ seconds; hence the latest allowed finish timestamp is $\mathit{te}_{\max} = 1736253620$.

 We define 8 atomic Event instances representing each athlete's performance:

 Abstracting the interval component yields eight Event$^*$ instances: